 Italian dog breeds come in different sizes, colors, with varied personalities, strengths, and weaknesses.
-Each breed was developed to serve a specific function.
-From laid back companion pets to agile working dogs or energetic sporting hounds, there’s something for everyone.
+Each breed was developed to serve a specific function in society.
+From laid back companions to agile working dogs or energetic sporting hounds, there’s something for everyone.

-This article is a compilation of different varieties of Italian dogs.
+In this article, we’ve compiled a list of the different varieties of Italian dogs.
 We’ll take a closer look at their origins, temperament, and interesting facts that make each breed unique.
 And while there are many more Italian breeds, we believe these are the most iconic dogs.

 RECOMMENDED: 9 Captivating Canadian Dogs